-I’ll begin with a caveat that there will be some variations whether your cover letter is aimed at peers or recruiters, but the following are errors or omissions that I see time and time again in a cover letter (more commonly email of course).
+I’ll begin with a caveat that there will be some variations whether your executive cover letter is aimed at peers or recruiters, but the following are errors or omissions that I see time and time again in an executive cover letter (more commonly email of course).
 Correct these mistakes to elevate yourself in the eyes of the recruiter, and you should see an increase in responses and engagement also.
 The phrase ‘cover letter’ these days almost always means a covering email of course.
 It can be a really important piece of the communication process, as it may dictate whether the recipient’s interest is piqued sufficiently for them to click on your attached CV and take things that bit further.
-So, onto those points:
+So, onto those points and your senior executive cover letter examples:

 How long is a piece of string?

 Most examples that our career coaching & outplacement clients use are way too long.
-A cover letter is just that, a brief supplementary note to support a job application.
+A senior executive cover letter is just that, a brief supplementary note to support a job application.
 Recruiters in particular, don’t have time to trawl through a long, albeit well meant, treatise on your entire value proposition.
-My recommended format would be 2-3 lines to open, 3-6 bullet points outlining your ‘killer’ personal brand statements (relate them to a role and include tangible results if the cover letter is part of a specific job application) or achievements relative to the role in question, followed by 2-3 lines to close, followed by your call to action (see next point).
-As a senior level executive you’ll have appreciated succinctness from colleagues and reports alike in your current or past roles, so apply the same philosophy in senior cover letter examples.
+My recommended format of an senior management or executive cover letter example would be 2-3 lines to open, 3-6 bullet points outlining your ‘killer’ personal brand statements (relate them to a role and include tangible results if the senior manager or executive cover letter is part of a specific job application) or achievements relative to the role in question, followed by 2-3 lines to close, followed by your call to action (see next point).
+As a senior level executive you’ll have appreciated succinctness from colleagues and reports alike in your current or past roles, so apply the same philosophy in senior executive cover letter examples.
 It will serve you well.

 No ‘call to action’